opensistemas-hub/osbrain/README.md

     pip install --upgrade pip

-Then we can proceed to install all the required modules:
+Then we can proceed to install osBrain.
+Withing the `osbrain` root directory, where the `setup.py` file can be found:

-    pip install -r requirements.txt
+    pip install ./

 This process may take some time and may require the installation of some libraries/packages in our system.
 Just check for any errors in the process